JetBrains/teamcity-documentation/topics/commit-status-publisher.md

 Personal access tokens can be used for authentication.
 If a [VSTS connection](configuring-connections.md#Azure+DevOps+PAT+Connection) is configured, the personal access token can be automatically filled from the project connection.

+You can create a [personal access token](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate) in your Azure DevOps account.
+Set the _Code_ [access scope](#Required+Access+Scope) to _Code (status)_ in the repositories you are about to send statuses to from TeamCity.`

 ### JetBrains Space

 To establish integration with [JetBrains Space](https://www.jetbrains.com/space/), you need to create a predefined connection to it, as described [here](configuring-connections.md#jetbrains-space-connection).